-Here Minister Tsagaan elaborated and oversaw the implementation of the national policy on education, culture and science and reinvigorated Mongolia’s multilateral cooperation in education, science and culture.
+Here Minister Puntsag elaborated and oversaw the implementation of the national policy on education, culture and science and reinvigorated Mongolia’s multilateral cooperation in education, science and culture.
 He was the initiator and the driving force of elaboration of Mongolia’s education development master plan, and the Fast Track Initiative.
-In between these busy jobs and state assignments, Mr. Tsagaan has always strived to keep up pace with growing demands for apt education and development.
-He is a dedicated social patron as well – he is a Board Member of Arts Council of Mongolia, member of the Arbitration Court under the Mongolian Chamber of Commerce and Industry, a Founding Member of the Environmental Protection NGO Baga Khuandai, Founder and a Board member of Economic Policy and Competitiveness Research Center of Mongolia, a Board member of Mongolia Economic Forum, a Member of Global Agenda Council on the Future of Mining and Metals and the President of the Mongolian Archery Federation.
-As a son of an attained archer himself, and thus, a carrier of a familial tradition of archery, Mr. Tsagaan is a sharp archer and has caringly instilled the affection to this trade and skills to his children and other youth.
-In July 2012, President Elbegdorj entrusted a responsible position to Mr. Tsagaan – Chief of Staff of the Office of the President of Mongolia.
+In between these busy jobs and state assignments, Mr. Puntsag has always strived to keep up pace with growing demands for apt education and development.
+He is a dedicated social patron as well – he is a Board Member of Arts Council of Mongolia, member of the Arbitration Court under the Mongolian Chamber of Commerce and Industry, a Founding Member of the Environmental Protection NGO Baga Khuandai, a Board member of Mongolia Economic Forum, a Member of Global Agenda Council on the Future of Mining and Metals and the President of the Mongolian Archery Federation.
+As a son of an attained archer himself, and thus, a carrier of a familial tradition of archery, Mr. Puntsag is a sharp archer and has caringly instilled the affection to this trade and skills to his children and other youth.
+In July 2012, President Elbegdorj entrusted a responsible position to Mr. Puntsag – Chief of Staff of the Office of the President of Mongolia.